abdo754/AbdulBookStore-1-/README.txt

 no work??!!
 the rouots was wrong lets see if this work no work?!!
-CHNAGE THE ROUTE BY MANULY PUTTING THE WAY TO GO (not in slide?)
+CHANGE THE ROUTE BY MANULY PUTTING THE WAY TO GO (not in slide?) the way the slide showed did not work i have removed the index.html and priveacy baucase it was not there but when u put them back it work